πŸ‘΄ References

 Concerns and Challenges

-Will they be annoyed if I ask them?
+Will my consultants be annoyed if I ask them for a reference?

-It’s easy to feel like you are bugging them… especially if you are using them for training applications too!
-But they understand that it's a necessary evil of you getting locum work and will do what they need to do to help.
+It’s easy to feel like you are bugging them, especially if you are using your referees for locum work and for training applications, but consultants generally understand that it's a necessary part of you getting work and will do what they need to do to help.